marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 ..
 NOTE ::

     Unipd
-    users will have to first contact support@cloudveneto.it to require some disk space on the ceph storage backend, since by default they are given no disk space on such storage system.
+    Since volumes for VMs are created on the ceph backend, users will have to first contact support@cloudveneto.it to require some disk space on the ceph storage system.
+In fact by default they are given no disk space on such volume backend.

 Accessing Virtual Machines